NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 </AssetTargetFallback>
 ```

-You can leave of `$(AssetTargetFallback)` if you wish to overwrite, instead of add to the existing `AssetTargetFallback` values.
+You can leave off `$(AssetTargetFallback)` if you wish to overwrite, instead of add to the existing `AssetTargetFallback` values.

 > [!NOTE]
 > If you are using a [.NET SDK based project](/dotnet/core/sdk), appropriate `$(AssetTargetFallback)` values are configured and you do not need to set them manually.